flaming-codes/crane-app/README.md

 # Structure

-This repo currently only uses the `web`-directory for the PWA codebase.
-Subsequent releases will introduce more apps (e.g. for Android or Windows) w/ their respective directories.
+This repo uses the `web`-directory for the PWA codebase.
+Isolated backend services are located in the `services`-directory.
+The `web`-directory is a SvelteKit project.
+The `services`-directory contains different backend-only services that can be deployed on different platforms.

 <br />
 <br />